B Vitamins and Energy (and Beyond…) by Good Health

 Like other B vitamins, biotin helps to convert carbohydrates into useable fuel.
 It also plays a role in metabolising fats and proteins to be used in the body and supports a healthy metabolism.
 Biotin is essential for building and repairing body tissue, for healthy hair, skin, and nails, and for brain, thyroid, and heart function.
 Causes of low biotin may be pregnancy, long term use of some medications, alcohol abuse, smoking, malabsorption problems, and an imbalance of other B vitamins.
 Body builders or others that are consuming high protein diets may require more biotin.

-Deficiencies are relatively rare in the West but without enough biotin present in the body, low energy levels, weight gain, digestive problems, metabolic issues, changes in appetite, dry hair and skin, hair loss, poor mood, etc, may manifest.
+Deficiencies are relatively rare in the West but without enough biotin present in the body, low energy levels, weight gain, digestive problems, metabolic issues, changes in appetite, dry hair and skin, hair loss, poor mood, etc., may manifest.
 Egg yolk is one of the richest sources of biotin in the diet, but chicken liver (and other animal liver) beats it by a mile.
 Careful with raw egg white, as it contains avidin, a biotin inhibitor.
 Legumes are another good source but much of it will leach into the cooking/soaking water – another reason why animal foods are often superior as nutrient sources.

 Vitamin B9 (folate)